 8.8.2.
-MANDATORY STUDENT HEALTH INSURANCE POLICY
+Mandatory Student Health Insurance Policy

-Participation in the LECOM Student Health Plan available through Highmark Blue Cross and Blue Shield Community Blue is mandatory for all LECOM students.
+Participation in the LECOM Student Health Insurance Plan (SHIP) available through Highmark Blue Cross and Blue Shield Community Blue is mandatory for all LECOM students.
 Students must maintain the Highmark Blue Cross and Blue Shield health insurance throughout the program of study.
 All students are required to purchase this plan, with the following exceptions:

-- Students covered as a dependent by a parental health insurance plan. - Students covered as a dependent by a spouse's employer health insurance plan. - All students in the College of Medicine going out on rotations must be enrolled in the LECOM Student Health Plan.
+- Students covered as a dependent by a parental health insurance plan. - Students covered as a dependent by a spouse's employer health insurance plan. - All students in the College going out on rotations must be enrolled in the LECOM Student Health Plan.

 Waiver consideration may be granted on a case-by-case basis for students in the military who are enrolled in TriCare, and students with dependent children who are covered by Medicaid.
-Individual insurance plans (other than the LECOM Student Health Plan) are prohibited.
+Individual insurance plans [other than the LECOM Student Health Insurance Plan (SHIP)] are prohibited.
 Misrepresentation of coverage will be deemed an honor code violation.